Parmesan cheese is a hard, highly-flavourful cheese typically used in small amounts to add flavour accents as a garnish on dishes.

 - September to December (inspection starts in the following year, on 1 September)

-(Some foodies feel the best cheeses are those produced between April and November.)
+(Some foodies feel the best Parmesan cheeses are those produced between April and November.)

-Inspection is done by experts appointed by the Consortium.
+Inspection of the aging cheeses is done by experts appointed by the Consortium.
 At least one cheese from each “lot” must be inspected by cutting a portion from it for internal inspection.
 Its appearance, texture and aroma are assessed.
 The lot is then graded first grade, medium grade or rejected.
 The grading is branded on the wheels of cheese that pass the testing with a hot iron.
-Rejected wheels have to have their Mark of Origin removed; then are then sold on for industrial processing and sale not under the official name.
+Rejected wheels have to have their Mark of Origin removed; then are then sold on for industrial processing or sale not under the official name.
+Ministero Delle Politiche Agricole Alimentari E Forestali.
+Decreto 20 luglio 2006.
+Modifica del decreto 13 gennaio 2006 relativo alla protezione transitoria accordata a livello nazionale alla modifica del disciplinare di produzione della denominazione di origine protetta «Parmigiano Reggiano», registrata con regolamento (CE) 1107/96 della Commissione del 12 giugno 1996.
+In: “Gazzetta Ufficiale della Repubblica Italiana, n.
+185 del 10 agosto 2006.”
 Dairies have four days in which to register an appeal over rejected lots; if they do, a second, different inspection team is sent out within 15 days of the appeal being received.

-Even if the cheese is only 8 months old when it passes inspection (example: produced in April, inspected in December), “cheese cannot be put on the market for consumption under the Parmigiano-Reggiano protected designation before having reached the 12th month of maturation".
+Even if the cheese is only eight months old when it passes inspection (example: produced in April, inspected in December), “cheese cannot be put on the market for consumption under the Parmigiano-Reggiano protected designation before having reached the 12th month of maturation”.
+Ibid.

-If little patches of mould appear, the cheese is still fine to use: just scrape them off and use the cheese.
+If little patches of mould appear, the cheese is still fine to use because the cheese is so dense that the mould won’t have penetrated deeply: with such dense cheeses with low available water, it is safe to just scrape the mould off and use the cheese.

-It freezes well if frozen whole; the flavour doesn't survive so well if frozen grated.
+Parmesan freezes well if frozen whole; the flavour survives less well if frozen grated.